petros-d/docs/enterprise/deploy-git-sync.md

     - **Rev**: The commit reference of the branch that you want to sync with your Deployment
     - **Ssh Key**: The SSH private key for your Git repository
     - **Known Hosts**: The known_hosts for your Git provider, formatted as: `<host1>,<ip1> <public_key>`
+    - **Ephemeral Storage Overwrite Gigabytes**: The storage limit for your Git repository.
+If your Git repo is larger than 2GB, we recommend setting this slider to your repo size + 1 Gi.
+    - **Sync Timeout**: The maximum amount of seconds allowed for a sync.
+We recommend increasing this value if your repo is larger than 1GB.

 5. Save your changes.